ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 1. Associate each Plan with a Team in Microsoft Teams
 2. Upload the Excel file into a SharePoint document library
 3. Import the Flow package into Power Automate
+4. Add the scripts to the automate tab in Excel online, and test that they work
-4. Update the flow to point to the SharePoint document library & add the scripts to the automate tab in Excel online.
+5. Update the flow to point to the SharePoint document library.
   1. Test, test, test, until the flow runs successfully!!
-5. Open the .pbit file and enter the web URL of the Excel file
+6. Open the .pbit file and enter the web URL of the Excel file

 ## Associate each Plan with a Team in Microsoft Teams.